hacker65536/myit/ssh/ssh-agent.md

 echo Agent pid 21337;
 ```

-if didnt set env when start
+If you didn't set env when start, so you can't kill ssh-agent.
 ```console
 $ ssh-agent -k
 SSH_AGENT_PID not set, cannot kill agent